ssayle/plant-humanities/Dioscoreavillosa/README.md

        author="Benjah-bmm27, 2006."
        fit="contain">

 Marker was not a botanist, nor was he particularly interested in plants.
-Yet, in 1940, he published a paper describing how he had successfully extracted “the powdered rhizomes of *Dioscorea villosa* with a procedure similar to that used in the isolation of sarsapogenin.”[^ref16] He compared a sample of diosgenin that his Japanese colleagues sent to confirm his results.
+Yet, in 1940, he published a paper describing how he had successfully extracted "the powdered rhizomes of *Dioscorea villosa* with a procedure similar to that used in the isolation of sarsapogenin."[^ref16] He compared a sample of diosgenin that his Japanese colleagues sent to confirm his results.
 That same year, he was also able to produce progesterone from diosgenin.
 Marker’s experiments confirmed that the genus *Dioscorea* was a readily available source of diosgenin that could revolutionize the expensive production of progesterone.

 <param ve-image url="https://raw.githubusercontent.com/plant-humanities/media/main/Dioscoreavillosa/https://raw.githubusercontent.com/plant-humanities/media/main/Dioscoreavillosa/global_range.jpg"
        label="The native and introduced distribution of the Dioscorea genus ranges across the globe.
 Map adapted from the Royal Botanic Gardens, Kew, Digital Repository.
 Map by author."